 Each college has its own particular history, ethos and architecture.
-However, in terms of the quality of teaching you will receive, all colleges are identical.
+However, in terms of the quality of teaching you will receive, all colleges provide an excellent academic environment.
 You can name a college at the application stage, but it is not necessary to do this: be aware that over a third of students for this course happily end up at a college different to the one they originally applied to.
 Colleges have more in common than they have differences, and all offer excellent facilities.